LubomyrUE4/node-test/README.md

 22. You should use all the default settings, except for Port - set it to 3000 [![image.png](https://i.postimg.cc/fTk0tg8W/image.png)](https://postimg.cc/QHGMvSLv)

-23. The next step is to select our instance, click `Include as pending below` and `Create target group`
+23. The next step is to select our instance, click `Include as pending below` and `Create target group`:

 [![image.png](https://i.postimg.cc/25nHp5Wt/image.png)](https://postimg.cc/HJs0XdB0)